 FP may also expand your ingrained imperative programming thought processes so that working with functional paradigms becomes more natural.

-Of all the functional languages, F# allows targeting perhaps the widest range of mainstream platforms (iOS/Android/macOS/Windows) with native code.
+Of all the functional languages, F# allows targeting a wide range of mainstream platforms (iOS/Android/macOS/Windows) with its runtime.
 This increases its practical value.

 And if you can handle sarcasm, there are even more reasons!